johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-22-typescript-vs-jsdoc-javascript/index.md

 There's a debate to be had about whether using JavaScript or TypeScript leads to better outcomes when building a project.
 The introduction of using JSDoc annotations to type a JavaScript codebase introduces a new dynamic to this discussion.
 This post will investigate what that looks like, and come to an (opinionated) conclusion.

 ![title image reading "JSDoc JavaScript vs TypeScript" with a JavaScript logo and TypeScript logo](title-image.png)

+If you'd like to learn more about setting up a codebase to be type checked with JSDoc and TypeScript, then [read this guide](../2024-09-02-typescript-eslint-with-jsdoc-js/index.md).

 <!--truncate-->